-From the days of Knute Rockne, when Eugene "Scrap Iron" Young first began providing care to student-athletes, the Notre Dame athletic training department has evolved into a fully-staffed sports medicine team with three state-of-the-art facilities.
-The 2006-07 academic year was a time of key growth and expansion for Notre Dame's athletic training operation, in keeping up with the changing demands of college athletics.
-The sports medicine department added two new full-time staff positions while moving into its new primary locale at the Guglielmino Sports Complex.
+three state-of-the-art facilities.
+The 2005-06 academic year was a time of key growth and expansion for Notre Dame's athletic training operation, in keeping up with the changing demands Irish athletics receive the finest in sports medicine care of college athletics.

+department added two new full-time staff positions while moving into its new primary locale at the Guglielmino Sports Complex.

 Head athletic trainer and physical therapist Jim Russ now oversees a staff of three associate and eight assistant athletic trainers, plus two physical therapist/athletic trainers.
-The staff of 14 is responsible for the care and treatment of more than 750 Notre Dame student-athletes.
+The staff of 13 is responsible for the care and treatment of more than 750 Notre Dame student-athletes.
 The entire sports medicine staff is certified by the National Athletic Trainers Association and boasts nearly 200 years of collective experience.